San Francisco Root Canal

 Knowing When a Root Canal Is Needed

-When San Francisco patients call our office to learn if they need a root canal, they are generally experiencing a significant amount of discomfort.
+When San Francisco and Embarcadero patients call our office to learn if they need a root canal, they are generally experiencing a significant amount of discomfort.
 Here are a few signs patients can look for to help determine if a root canal is needed:

 - Discomfort – Any time a tooth is infected, varying levels of discomfort will be experienced.
 Sometimes the level of discomfort rises when chewing with the particular tooth, but other times the tooth may be causing problems constantly.
 Nighttime discomfort could be caused by grinding teeth and could be a sign that a root canal is needed.